turbomam/biosample-xmldb-sqldb/README.md

 **ncbi_attributes_harmonized_wide**

-This view combines the two tables described above, avoiding the need to explicitly join them in analytical queries. **It is assume that most ETLs will use this view as input.**
+This view combines the two tables described above, avoiding the need to explicitly join them in analytical queries. **It is assumed that most ETLs will use this view as input.**

 ## Overview